 “As gay young people, we are marginalized.
 As young people who are HIV-positive and have AIDS, we are totally written off.”

 I was still in my 30s when the The Real World (1992-2013) premiered on MTV in 1992.
-I smartly stopped watching The Real World, or for that matter, MTV, when I turned 40-years-old.
+I smartly stopped watching The Real World, or for that matter, MTV, when I turned 40-years olf.
 The Real World, which was inspired by the PBS documentary series An American Family (1973), was the longest-running program in MTV history and one of the longest-running reality series.
 It is credited with launching the modern reality show genre on television.
-Seven young people were chosen to temporarily live in a house together in a new city while being filmed non-stop.
-Now, such a set-up seems old hat, but in the early 1990s, it was riveting television viewing.
+Seven young people were chosen to temporarily live together in a new city in one residence while being filmed non-stop.
+Now, such a set-up seems old hat, but in the early 1990s, it made for riveting television viewing.

-The Real World took on issues such as Sex, Prejudice, Religion, Abortion, Illness, Sexuality, HIV/AIDS, Death, Politics, and Substance abuse, yet it was also the template for future reality television shows: Rednecks, Party Girls, Virgin Christians, Substance Abusers, Goody-Two-Shoes, Fags, Douchey Dudes; allowing them all to fight their tiny culture wars on television for our viewing pleasure.
+The series depicted issues such as sex, prejudice, religion, abortion, illness, sexuality, AIDS, death, politics, and substance abuse, but it was also the standard for reality television shows: Rednecks, Party Girls, Virgin Christians, Substance Abusers, Goody-Two-Shoes, Fags, Douchey Dudes; allowing them all to fight their tiny culture wars on television.

-Through the 30 seasons, Zamora of The Real World: San Francisco in 1994, its third season, continues to make the biggest impression.
+But, through the 30 seasons, Zamora of The Real World: San Francisco in 1994, its third season, continues to make an impression.
 Zamora and his six cast-mates: Mohammed Bilal, Rachel Campos, Pam Ling, Cory Murphy, Puck Rainey, and Judd Winick moved into the house at 953 Lombard Street on Russian Hill on February 12, 1994, and filming commenced.

 Zamora was a Cuban-American gay man who died from complications from HIV the day after The Real World: San Francisco season finale aired.
-He was diagnosed with HIV in his junior year of high school, and by the time he was 19-years old, he was fully involved in a career as an HIV/AIDS educator and activist.
-When the opportunity arose to audition for a spot on The Real World, Zamora saw it as a chance to further his message of HIV/AIDS awareness.
+He was diagnosed with HIV in his junior year of high school, and by the time he was 19-years old, he was fully involved in a career as an AIDS educator.
+When the opportunity arose to audition for a spot on The Real World, Zamora saw a chance to further his message of AIDS awareness.

 He brought a scrapbook of his education work to show his The Real World cast-mates, immediately lectured them on HIV transmission, and took them along on his speaking gigs.
 He and his boyfriend, Sean Sasser, had a tear-jerking commitment ceremony before the television cameras.
-Anyone who saw that season of The Real World will never get Zamora’s story out of their minds.
+Anyone who saw that season’s The Real World can never get Zamora’s story out of their minds.

 Once The Real World: San Francisco season ended filming, Zamora fell fatally ill.
 Zamora had no medical insurance and MTV set up a trust fund to pay for his medical bills.
-Pre-Affordable Care Act, Zamora received Medicaid, but he could not, due to his AIDS diagnosis, qualify for an insurance policy.
+Pre-Obama Care, Zamora received Medicaid, but could not, due to his AIDS diagnosis, qualify for an insurance policy.